 Comments on this handbook are welcome and should be sent to the OII's DPhil Coordinator at dphil@oii.ox.ac.uk.
 Students should refer to the Graduate Studies Handbook on Canvas as changes may be made at the end of each academic year.
-The Canvas version will contain the most up-to-date information.
+The Canvas version of the handbook will contain the most up-to-date information.